JustMaier/angular-signalr-hub/README.md

 	//Helper functions and additional variables removed to keep this short...
 }]);
 ```
+##Options

+###listeners
+client side callbacks

+###methods
+a string array of server side methods which the client can call
+###rootPath
+Sets the root path for the signalR web service

+###queryParams
+Object representing additional query params to be sent on connection
 ##Demo

 [A simple demo using OData, Signalr, and Angular](https://github.com/JustMaier/signalrgrid)